On-farm certification, training and auditing

 Cargill’s approach to verifying on-farm animal welfare compliance is a three-step process.
 Using beef cattle as an example.

 The first step is education.
 That’s why at least 90 percent of our U.S. fed cattle beef supply is sourced from BQA certified feedyards.
 BQA certification provides the knowledge base needed to successfully move towards our projected second step.

 The second step involves assessments.
-After education, we encourage our producer partners to put their knowledge, as well as and their current policies and procedures, to the test.
+After education, we encourage our producer partners to put their knowledge, as well as their current policies and procedures, to the test.
 BQA has provided an assessment that producers may use or, if they prefer, elect to employ their state BQA coordinator or veterinarian to complete.
 Assessments are voluntary, but Cargill believes they are a good way for a producer to prepare for the third step.

 The third step is third-party audits.
 Cargill has no timeline forecasted for third-party on-farm auditing but recognizes this is the future of animal agriculture.
 Such audits have been in place in the U.S. egg industry for nearly 20 years.

 We must verify what we say is true and demonstrate transparency and compliance to our consumers.
 We believe that this three-step process will prepare our industry partners for a successful future.